amrit23-web/website/README.md

 The about section provides more details about Amritanshu Sharma.
 It includes a profile picture and a description of his skills and areas of knowledge.
 The section mentions his proficiency in Python, Java, Web Development, Computer Networks, Operating Systems, and MongoDB.

 Certifications
 The certifications section lists various certifications earned by Amritanshu Sharma.
 Each certification is accompanied by a brief description and a link to view/download the certificate.
-Some of the certifications mentioned include:

-Data Processing & its application from IIRS, ISRO Dehradun Data Visualization from Kaggle
-Artificial Intelligence from Accenture
-Data Analysis with Python from IBM & Coursera Introduction to R from DataCamp
-Python Project in Data Science from Coursera Introduction to NoSQL from IBM & Coursera
-TCS iON Career Edge - Young Professional
 Achievements
 The achievements section highlights notable accomplishments of Amritanshu Sharma.
 It includes information about his internships, participation in learning events and workshops, and research projects.